Exploring Big Ideas

 We generated an empathy map for Lisa the local.
 We found that…

 Lisa thinks that she has so much to show.
-She is a willing to set a day aside for such activities.
+She is willing to set a day aside for such activities.
 She thinks that she may get tips like 10 SEK for every tourist that she is helping out.
 But she is a bit nervous and wonders how to call for help in case of dangerous situations.

 She feels she might be lacking sufficient language skills.
 She might be annoyed by tourists are not behaving.